Marsfield IV - Fine Abstract Contemporary Artwork 16x12in

 Artist Mark Hellbusch

-Technology Acrylic, lacquer, and oil paints (mixed media)
+Technique Acrylic, lacquer, and oil paints (mixed technique)

 Medium Experiment with leftover paint on canvas